stoneyrh/gSOAP/gsoap/samples/xml-rpc-json/README.md

 in XML-RPC or in JSON format.
 You can also parse XML-RPC data and write to JSON data and vice versa.

+To write JSON to a stream you can use the `<<` operator on an output stream and a JSON value.

+To parse JSON from a stream you can use the `>>` operator on an input stream and populate a JSON value.

 For example, you can parse a JSON-formatted string and use that data to make an XML-RPC call.
 The result of the call is displayed in JSON, nicely indented using the `SOAP_XML_INDENT` flag (this XML indent flag also works for JSON):